 Since the work reported above was a first-of-its-kind investigation and the survey questions were generated by the research team, having a means of verifying the results was desirable.
-This is possible, to certain extent, using the responses gathered from students at 14 HSIs in New Mexico and Texas in 2018 and, in a separate effort, at three HSIs in north Texas in 2019.
+This was possible, to certain extent, using the responses gathered from students at 14 HSIs in New Mexico and Texas in 2018 and, in a separate effort, at three HSIs in north Texas in 2019.
 While the students were not asked the same questions as the faculty, staff, and administrators, they were asked about their background, experiences, and opinions.
 In many cases, the students provided insights about themselves that align with the information sought from the faculty, staff, and administrators.
-In the material that follows, responses from Hispanic students on the 2018 and 2019 surveys will referenced.
-Level of agreement or median and mode scores will be reported, as applicable.
+The material that follows references responses from Hispanic students on the 2018 and 2019 surveys.
+Level of agreement or median and mode scores are reported, as applicable.
 While these will be an imprecise means of verifying the response patterns on the FSA survey, they represent responses from a separate Hispanic population operating in the same setting.
 They are also direct reports of opinion and experience from the students about whom the faculty, staff, and administrators were asked to comment.
-Median and mode is reported as doing so gives a clearer indication of central tendency than reporting a mean score.
+Median and mode is reported as together they can give a clearer indication of central tendency than reporting a mean score.

 Questions from two empirically-validated instruments were included in the 2019 survey.
-The entire Pearlin Mastery Scale (Pearlin, Lieberman, Menaghan & Millan, 1981) a locus of control instrument that continues to be used in research (Adams, Figley & Boscarino, 2008; Eklund, Erlandsson, & Hagell, 2012) and the entire set of Latino Familism Scale questions developed by Steidel and Contreras (2003).
+The entire Pearlin Mastery Scale (Pearlin, Lieberman, Menaghan & Millan, 1981), a locus of control instrument that continues to be used in research (Adams, Figley & Boscarino, 2008; Eklund, Erlandsson, & Hagell, 2012), and the entire set of Latino Familism Scale questions developed by Steidel and Contreras (2003) were utilized.
 Both question sets were used with permission.
 Responses to questions from each will be considered in the material that follows but full consideration of the findings for familism and locus of control among Hispanic students attending HSIs will be presented in subsequent publications.
 The first area in which there is substantial overlap between the FSA and student surveys is Hispanic culture.
 Students provided information relevant to many elements of Hispanic culture although they were not asked about diversity in Hispanic culture, taking each day as it comes, having gender norms reinforced, or there being a common set of values.
+In each of the tables that follows, items from the FSA survey are listed to the left.
+These are elements of Hispanic culture or one of the descriptions of characteristics of Hispanic students.
+To the right of the FSA topic, related material from the two student surveys is presented.